intervals to points

 We can examine the rate of change over any interval.

 Intervals and secants are algebraic and geometric partners.
-Secants give a picture of rates of change over an interval.
+Secants give a picture of rates of change over intervals.

 What if we push the secant over a little bit until it becomes a tangent line?